luebken/container-patterns/module-container.md

-# WIP !!!

-Please note this document lives in a [WIP PR](https://github.com/luebken/container-patterns/pull/1)

 # Module container

 Developing container based applications is still a fairly new topic.
-This document tries to gather some best practices and suggests some new ideas from the community.
-These should be container runtime agnostic but still practical relevant with concrete examples.
+Even more general ideas like using containers as a module to architect applictions.
+Still this document tries to gather some best practices and suggests some new ideas to the community.
+Most of these ideas should be container runtime agnostic but still practical relevant with concrete examples.

 > Note: Many of these ideas are formalised in the [Open Containers Spec](https://github.com/opencontainers/specs) but we want to give guidance for todays tool chain.